Need an EPC in Mile End?

 More Info

-A recent article in the Telegraph taken from information on the register found that around 250,000 investors are yet to comply with the new regulations.
+A recently available article in the Telegraph taken from information on the register found that around 250,000 landlords are yet to conform to the new rules.
 This article can be found here.
 Make sure you are not among them.
 Over time, we expect an increasing number of local authorities to get up to speed with enforcements.

 These rules, however, are not intended to be onerous.
-The initial step to take is to get an EPC lodged on the register and if it is lower than an E, to show that you are taking or have taken actions to attain an E. Even if it doesn’t reach an E, there are specific exemptions that you might then be able to apply for.
+The initial step to take is to get an EPC lodged on the register and if it is below an E, to show that you are taking or have taken steps to attain an E. Even if it doesn’t achieve an E, there are specific exemptions that you might then be able to apply for.
 We can give you expect recommendations on all aspects of MEES.

 SAP Calculations